 - The paint is made from rubber treated with chlorine gas which is dissolved in suitable solvents and mixed with other pigments.

-- Excellent acid, alkali and moisture resistant properties.
-Commonly used as protective coating on cement concrete floors, interior or exterior masonry surfaces.
+- Excellent acid, alkali, and moisture-resistant properties.
+Commonly used as a protective coating on cement concrete floors, and interior or exterior masonry surfaces.

 - Paint is made from celluloid sheets and amyl-acetate substitutes.

 - Due to its high costs, restricted to motor cars/vehicles.

 - Casein is a protein substance extracted from milk curd which is mixed with a base consisting of white pigment.

 - Usually applied on walls, ceilings, wallboards, and cement blocks to enhance the appearance of the surface.